Efficient Background Modeling Based on Sparse Representation and Outlier Iterative Removal: Foreground region detection

-In this section, we explore the foreground region $\Omega$ for an arbitrarily given image $\mathbf{I}_{k}$ from the original frame set $\mathbf{D}$.
-To simplify the problem, we transform the colorful frame into a gray one $I_{k}$.
-In most cases, the foreground objects are contiguous pieces.
-We can model the region by a Markov Random Field \cite{SD1984}, just follow the idea of some previous works \cite{XCW2013,S2009}.
+We next explore the foreground region $\Omega$ for an arbitrarily given image $\mathbf{I}_{k}$ from the original frame set $\mathbf{D}$.
+To simplify this problem, we transform the color frame into gray one ($I_{k}$).
+We model the region using Markov Random Field, following previous works \cite{XCW2013,S2009, CH2010}.

 First, we set up a matrix $O$ to represent the foreground region $\Omega$: